QuentinRa/blog.quentinra.dev/tools/git/commands/commit.md

 [Go back](../index.md#basic-usage)

-To make a save (commit), you first need to add the files that will be included in the commit.
+To make a save (commit), you need to add the files that will be included in the commit.
 If a file didn't change since the last commit, you don't have to add it again.

 ```bash
 # all files from the current folder